 BCMS will offer vocational skills-based education, centred on the delivery of T-Levels (L1-2), end-point-assessment, CPD provision and apprenticeships, from L3-L7.

 BCMS aims to address the skills gaps in healthcare and help future-proof the NHS workforce in Greater Manchester, and recruit from across the North West.
 By creating additional apprenticeships, training and jobs, it will alleviate staffing pressures and improve NHS healthcare.
 Existing staff will benefit from increased access to education and employment, with the state-of-the-art facilities located on site.

 Learners will learn in a healthcare ‘culture’, gaining invaluable understanding of how an NHS site operates and the standards required of employees in that environment.

 “We’re looking forward working with our partners to bring this fantastic facility to Bolton.
-Once open, the centre will help us train and develop both the future and our existing workforce right here on the Royal Bolton Hospital site, and will support us to continue providing high quality healthcare for all.
-We’re really keen to hear views from the community and encourage people to have their say. ”
+Once open, the centre will help us train and develop both the future and our existing workforce right here on the Royal Bolton Hospital site, and will support us to continue providing high quality healthcare for all. ”